Effective synchronization amid noise-induced chaos: Abstract

 \section{Abstract}

 Two remote agents with synchronized clocks may use them to act in concert and communicate.
 This necessitates some means of creating and maintaining synchrony.
-One method, not requiring any direct interaction between the agents, is exposing them to a common, environmental, stochastic forcing.
+One method, not requiring any direct interaction between the agents, is to expose them to a common, environmental, stochastic forcing.
 This ``noise-induced synchronization'' only occurs under sufficiently mild forcing; stronger forcing disrupts synchronization.
-We investigate the regime of strong noise, where the clocks' phases evolve chaotically.
+We investigate the regime of strong noise, where the clocks' relative phases evolve chaotically.
 Using a simple realization of disruptive noise, we demonstrate effective synchronization.
-Namely, although the phases of the two clocks vary erratically, their probability distributions at a given moment become identical.
-We exploit this statistical synchrony to define an effective phase for an agent that closely agrees with the other's phase.
-We discuss how this synchronization of ensembles broadens the range in which noise-induced synchronization can be used, and how it might be exploited in living systems.
+First, although the relative phases of the two clocks varied erratically, we confirm that they became statistically independent of initial conditions and hence equivalent after a well-defined timescale.
+Second, we show that an agent can estimate an effective phase that closely agrees with the other's phase.
+Thus, synchronization is practically attainable beyond the regime of conventional noise-induced synchronization.